 Katie Aldworth is a studio artist at District Clay and supplies restaurants around the area with her distinctive minimalist ware.
 Her work was recently featured in Edible DC.
 She also teaches ceramics to troubled youth at the Cheltenham Youth Detention Center in Maryland.

 She is part of our kiln fire team and one of the first people to join District Clay.
-In her other life, Katie is a professional chef.

 Emma is a DCC community artist and has over eight years of experience throwing on the wheel but fell in love with handbuilding when she came to District Clay in 2016.
 Working at the studio and at home, reading books and watching fellow potters, she taught herself a new way to create with clay and is eager to share this artistic universe with others.
 She loves working with kids, having been and camp counselor, babysitter and substitute teacher for Carol's kids class.